© copyright Dog-Panions 2022

 Work Commitments

-Regardless of the age, size or breed of the dog you are homing, they will need to settle in and will
+Regardless of the age, size or breed of the dog you are

-need your help.
-This means you or a member of you household will need to take some time off
+help.
+This means you or a member of you household

-work so you can devote time to helping your dog settle in.
+time to helping your dog settle in.

-This commitment in the begining can really pay off in the long term as the two of you can bond
+the long term as the two of you can bond and they can

-and they can learn what they can and cant do and what is expected from them while living in their
+learn what they can and cant do and what is expected

 All of these activities will point you towards considering